teachable-coupons/teachable-coupons/README.md

 5. Verify the discount is reflected before completing the payment.

 **Note**: Some codes, like MAGIC10, are exclusive to first-time users or specific plans.
 Check the terms on Teachable’s website or contact support for eligibility.
 Seasonal sales, such as Black Friday or Cyber Monday, may offer additional discounts up to 50% off annual plans, so keep an eye out for these events.

+### 💼 Who Can Benefit Most from Teachable Discounts?

+Teachable discounts are ideal for:

+1. New course creators looking to lower their initial investment.
+2. Side hustlers and entrepreneurs scaling their digital products.
+3. Coaches & consultants launching premium content.
+4. Agencies or teams managing multiple client portals.

+Whether you're a solo creator or a business, saving on Teachable means more budget for marketing, content, or tools.

 ## Teachable Free Trial Offer
 Teachable offers a 7-day free trial for its paid plans (Basic, Pro, and Pro+), allowing new users to explore premium features without upfront costs.
 Here are the details: